-’
+If DFPS terminates CCDF-funded services before the child completes 12 months of care, the Board must maintain the child’s enrollment under Board-funded “Former DFPS” eligibility category for the remainder of the original 12-month eligibility period.

-Boards must inform staff members that children receiving child care under DFPS General Protective services are subject to the 12-month eligibility requirement.
-When DFPS General Protective services end prior to 12 months of services, the Board must ensure that the child is eligible for Board-funded Former DFPS child care for the duration of the 12-month eligibility period.
+Example: A child that is receiving CCDF-funded care through DFPS.
+Their eligibility must last 12 months from the date care begins, as indicated on Form 2054.
+If the start date is January 1, 2026, and DFPS terminates care on March 31, 2026, staff must offer the family continuity of care at this time because the child is eligible for care until December 31, 2026.

 D-702: In Loco Parentis for Child Protective Services Child Care

-Boards must inform staff members that individuals for whom child care is authorized by DFPS CPS are assumed to meet the requirements for individuals standing in loco parentis.
+Boards must inform staff members that individuals for whom child care is authorized by DFPS are assumed to meet the requirements for individuals standing in loco parentis.

 D-703: Priority for Children in Protective Services

-Boards must inform staff members that §809.43(a)(2), detailed in , establishes a second priority group for child care subject to the availability of funds and includes children whose care is funded by DFPS and who need to receive protective services child care as referenced in .
+Boards must inform staff members that §809.43(a)(2), detailed in B-402, establishes a second priority group for child care subject to the availability of funds and includes children whose care is funded by DFPS and who need to receive protective services child care as referenced in D-700.

-Note: As described in , “Subject to the availability of funds” refers to the availability of DFPS funds.
+Note: As described in B-402, “Subject to the availability of funds” refers to the availability of DFPS funds.

-Boards must inform staff members that if child care is not funded by DFPS, then the child care is not included in the second priority group described in B-402.
+The second priority group, as described in B-402, only applies to DFPS-funded child care.

-However, Boards may include children in protective services whose child care is not funded by DFPS in the Board-designated third priority group established by §809.43(a)(3), as detailed in .
+However, Boards may include children in protective services whose child care is not funded by DFPS in the Board-designated third priority group established by §809.43(a)(3), as detailed in B-403.